Green Light teams: Formation

+Training

-Green Light Team recruits would endure around twelve hours instruction in a classroom each day, while additionally working through concentrated exercises.
-Robert Deifel, an officer who was recruited and a member of a Green Light Team, described the tactical training the recruits were subjected to as "very intense".
+Green Light team recruits would endure around twelve hours instruction in a classroom each day, while additionally working through concentrated exercises.
+Robert Deifel, an officer who was recruited and a member of a Green Light team, described the tactical training the recruits were subjected to as "very intense".
 The tactical training often took place throughout the day with a short break followed by more intense tactical training well into the night.
 Deifel recalls exercises where they were often in the woods in the middle of the night, with the mission to reach the top of a hill.